IvS-KULeuven/krome-CSE/README.md

     --> Results now are getting decent :D

     *To do*: The photodissociation know seems to set in too late, and too few electrons.
-See figure, dash lines are the abundances calculated by the [Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code), full lines are the abundances calculated by KROME.
+See figure, dotted lines are the abundances calculated by the [Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code) ("absolute truth"), full lines are the abundances calculated by KROME.
+The dashed lines are results for the same physical setup by [ChemPy](https://github.com/silkemaes/ChemPy).
     ![First decent results](output_krome.png)

 - 31/07/'24: